saucal/Engineering-Best-Practices/_includes/markdown/Tools.md

 ### Version Control

 [Git](http://git-scm.com) - We use Git for version control.
 It is _critical_ that you are comfortable with Git: read [the book](https://git-scm.com/book/en/v2)!
-We encourage people to use the command line for interacting with Git.
-GUI’s are permitted but will not be supported internally.
+We encourage people to learn to use the command line for interacting with Git.
+GUI’s are permitted but none of them will be supported internally.
 For more information on Git:

 * [Hello World | GitHub Guides](https://guides.github.com/activities/hello-world/)
 * [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/)
 * [Forking Projects | GitHub Guides](https://guides.github.com/activities/forking/)

-[SVN](https://subversion.apache.org/) - We use SVN, but only in the context of WordPress.com VIP.
+[SVN](https://subversion.apache.org/) - We use SVN, but only in the context of uploading plugins to the public repository.
 Again, we encourage people to use the command line as we do not support GUI's internally.

 ### Command Line